Stella1230/FisherIrisDataSetProject/README.md

 ```
 <br>

-Histogram based on Petal Length that is is CM
+Histogram based on Petal Length in CM
 ```python
     # Histagram for Petal Length
     #plt.grid(True)                 # Used sns.set instead to display the grid and set a background color